dnl-data/recipe_etl_pipeline/README.md

-# Data Warehousing with a Recipe Database
+# Recipe ETL Pipeline
-This small project demonstrates the process of setting up a data warehouse for storing, processing recipe data.
-The focus is on building an ETL (Extract, Transform, Load) pipeline to pull data from an API, clean it, and load it into a SQL-based data warehouse.
+This small project focuses on building an ETL (Extract, Transform, Load) pipeline to pull data from an API, clean it, and load it into a SQL-based data warehouse.

-This repository outlines the setup of a data warehousing pipeline for a recipe database.
+This repository outlines the setup of an ETL pipeline for a recipe database.

 ## 1️⃣ ETL Pipeline [Python : pandas]
 **Extract**